rayjh/cluster-genesis/docs/Intro.rst

 displays a list of discovered nodes.
 Nodes are listed with serial number, model and BMC MAC address.
 The user can select nodes from the list by simply scrolling through the list, pressing the space bar to select the desired nodes and click on 'OK' to begin installation.
-A status screen shows intallation status.
+A status screen shows installation status.

 Software Installation Overview
 ------------------------------